GoogleCloudPlatform/cloud-hackathons/security-in-media/Student/Challenge-03.md

 ## Success Criteria

 - You've enabled the reCAPTCHA API
-- You've created a Cloud Armor WAF enabled reCAPTCHA session token with integration type score
+- You've created a Cloud Armor WAF enabled reCAPTCHA session token key with integration type score
+- You've created a Cloud Armor WAF enabled reCAPTCHA challenge page key with integration type invisible
-- Landing page is updated to include reCAPTCHA session token site key
-- Each page shows the "protected by reCAPTCHA" image
+- Your webserver's landing page is updated to include the reCAPTCHA session token site key and 3 links and shows the "protected by reCAPTCHA" image.
+- You can validate access to each page.

 ## Learning Resources